kiegroup/appformer/dashbuilder/README.md

 * Not tied to any chart rendering technology.
 Pluggable renderers.
 * No tied to any data storage.
-* Ability to read data from: CSV files, Databases, Elastic Search orJava generators.
+* Ability to read data from: CSV files, Databases or Java generators.
 * Decoupled client & server layers.
 Ability to build pure lightweight client dashboards.
 * Ability to push & handle data sets on client for better performance.
 * Based on <a href="http://www.uberfireframework.org" target="_blank">Uberfire</a>, a framework for building rich workbench styled apps on the web.